 The Observatory was founded by Gabriel Facal and Gloria Truly Estrelita.
 It is headed in co-direction with Sarah Anaïs Andrieu assume the direction for the period 2022-2026.

 Gabriel FACAL – Anthropologist, Centre Asie du Sud-Est/CASE (EHESS-CNRS, Paris); Institut de recherches Asiatiques/IrAsia (Aix-Marseille Université-CNRS, Marseille); Patrimoines locaux, Environnement et Globalisation (PALOC, IRD-MNHN, Paris).

-Over the last four years, he contributed to the following projects: Martial Arts: https://mars2020.hypotheses.org/; Authority & Aesthetics: https://sites.google.com/site/autoritasprogramme/home; Territory & Matrimonial Alliance: https://anrpopei.wixsite.com/anr-popei.
+Recent contributions to collective projects: Martial Arts: https://mars2020.hypotheses.org/; Authority & Aesthetics: https://sites.google.com/site/autoritasprogramme/home; Territory & Matrimonial Alliance: https://anrpopei.wixsite.com/anr-popei.